OctopusDeploy/helm-charts/.changeset/mighty-melons-sniff.md

 "kubernetes-agent": minor
 ---

-Bump Tentacle version (to 8.1.1819) to add full server-driven upgrade support
+Upgrade kubernetes-agent-tentacle to 8.1.1819 to support more reliable server-driven upgrades